 The wind is most often from the west for 6.4 months, from February 17 to August 29, with a peak percentage of 47% on June 14.
 The wind is most often from the east for 5.6 months, from August 29 to February 17, with a peak percentage of 42% on January 1.

 Best Time of Year to Visit

 To characterize how pleasant the weather is at Nogales International Airport throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Nogales International Airport for general outdoor tourist activities are from mid May to early July and from late August to early October, with a peak score in the second week of June.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Nogales International Airport for hot-weather activities is from mid June to mid July, with a peak score in the last week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Nogales International Airport for hot-weather activities is from early June to mid July, with a peak score in the last week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.